Energy Infrastructures Ltd. - Not what you think it is.

-The Israeli fuel economy is an integral part of our daily lives and, thanks to the energy produced from crude oil and its distillates, from coal and natural gas, we are can live ordered lives.
-However, for these raw materials to reach the producers, be processed and then reach the consumers, the government of Israel operates Petroleum & Energy Infrastructures Ltd. (PEI).
+The Israeli fuel economy is an integral part of our daily lives and thanks to the energy produced from crude oil and its distillates, from coal and natural gas, we can live ordered lives.
+However, for these raw materials to reach the producers, be processed and then reach the consumers, the government of Israel operates Energy Infrastructures Ltd. (PEI).

 PEI is the national infrastructure corporation for the fuel and energy economy in Israel (100% State-owned).
 PEI is responsible for providing Israel’s energy requirements, both routinely and in emergencies, with its activities focussing on four main areas which include: offloading at the port, storage and loading of crude oil and its products, storage of distillates (including: fuel oil, diesel oil, kerosene and gasoline), distribution of fuel products to the various marketing companies, and the flow of fuel along the underground fuel pipelines linking the source of the fuel, the ports and the refineries, on to the storage sites and the end consumers: The Israel Electric Corp., security systems, Ben Gurion Airport, facilities for dispensing fuel to tanker trucks etc.

 PEI owns a subsidiary called Petroleum Products Pipeline Ltd. The company is fully owned by PEI and is responsible, among other things, for the planning, establishment, operation and maintenance of the many pipeline systems for transporting distillates.